 7. Bring real wood into your living room

-The original rustic living room idea?
+The original brown living room idea?
 Real wood.
 If your living room floor is polished parquet or stripped pine you’re already ahead of the game, but if your home is lacking in real wood there are a couple of easy ways to bring in this most natural of resources.

 How about a stylish nature-inspired floral arrangement?
 We’re thinking elegantly twisted twigs rather than big blooms.
 Try birch or willow – your local florist may be able to help, or go foraging in nearby woodland.
 Or, if you’re lucky enough to have an open fire or wood burner in your living room, consider stacking your firewood from floor to ceiling and create a visually-striking arrangement that’s both rustic and chic.